North Toronto Nitros

 North Toronto Nitros is a Canadian semi-professional soccer club based in Toronto, Ontario.
-The club was founded in 1980 as a youth soccer club and added its men's semi-professional club in League1 Ontario in 2016 and its women's team in the League1 Ontario women's division in 2021.
+The club was founded in 1980 as a youth soccer club and added its men's semi-professional club in the Ontario Premier League in 2016 and its women's team in the Ontario Premier League women's division in 2021.

 History

 The club was founded in 1980 as a youth soccer club.
 They updated the club logo in 2019, combining the club logo and Nitros team logo.